-- 5. These stipulations apply to food sold at campus fundraisers.
-The Director of Campus Activities and Orientation must approve any exceptions. - a.
+- b.
+Cook hamburgers to 155F/68C.
+To check the temperature, insert the thermometer probe for 15 seconds in the center of the burger at a 45 degree angle. - c.
+Cook poultry to 165F/74C.
+Place the thermometer in the thickest part of the meat for 15 seconds. - 5.
+These stipulations apply to food sold at campus fundraisers.
+The Assistant Director of Student Engagement must approve any exceptions. - a.
 Potentially unsafe foods are not to be sold at fundraisers. - b.
 Fundraisers are permitted only when the proceeds support charities, campus clubs and /or campus organizations. - c.
 No student or employee may schedule a fundraiser on campus for personal profit. - d.
 All food items sold at bake sales must be wrapped or pre-packaged. - e.
 A list of ingredients for all items sold must be made available if requested. - 6.
 It is the responsibility of the event coordinator(s) to ensure that all areas, tables, equipment, etc. are left in proper order after usage.